Hyperparameter Optimization in Machine Learning: Why Is Hyperparameter Optimization Difficult?

-In addition, evaluations of $f$ can be stochastic, and the search space for $\lambda$ can itself be quite complex.
-Some hyperparameters could be continuous (e.g., learning rate), but others could be integral (e.g., number of layers in a deep neural network) or categorical to encode choices.
-Even more structure can emerge in the search space: \textit{conditional} hyperparameters are variables that are only relevant depending on the value taken by others.
-For example, the number of units of the $j$-th layer of a neural network is only defined if the network has at least $j$ layers.
-If the domain to search over would be a small discrete set, one could carry out an exhaustive search by evaluating all the possible hyperparameter configurations in this set.
-Unfortunately, this is rarely the case in reality as the number of hyperparameter configurations to consider can be large or even uncountable.
+Second, the hyperparameter search space is often complex and heterogeneous.
+Some hyperparameters could be continuous (e.g., the learning rate), but others could be integer-valued (e.g., the number of layers in a deep neural network) or categorical to encode choices.
+Additional structure can also arise in the search space.
+Notably, \textit{conditional} hyperparameters are variables that are only relevant depending on the value taken by others.
+For example, the number of units in the $j$-th layer of a neural network is only relevant if the network has at least $j$ layers.
+If the domain to be searched is a small discrete set, an exhaustive search can be performed by evaluating all possible hyperparameter configurations within this set.
+Unfortunately, this is rarely the case.
+In most scenarios, the number of configurations can be infinite or even uncountable.

-All these challenges mean that, in practice, the focus of HPO is more often about finding ``reasonably good'' configurations as quickly as possible --- which could still mean days of computation --- rather than finding (global) optima.
-Hence, HPO often consists in determining a small set of good hyperparameters on which to evaluate $f$.
+These challenges mean that, in practice, the focus of HPO is often to find ``reasonably good'' configurations as quickly as possible --- which could still mean days of computation --- rather than to find the global optimum of the response function.
+Hence, HPO consists in determining a small set of promising hyperparameters on which to evaluate the response function.

-\section{Historical remarks}
+\section{Historical Remarks}

-Modern machine learning often considers a hierarchy of model families, indexed by model parameters at the lower level and hyperparameters at the higher level.
-Traditional model selection, such as Akaike's Information Criterion (AIC) and the Bayesian Information Criterion (BIC), focuses on choosing the ``model size'' (i.e., a single integer-valued hyperparameter that determines the number of model parameters) that results in a good generalization~\citep{akaike:1974:new_look_statistical,schwarz1978estimating}.
-Interestingly, the origins of some recent HPO methods can be traced back to at least two decades before the introduction of AIC and BIC:\@ the HPO problem in machine learning can be seen as a special case of optimal experimental design, an area that has a long tradition in statistics since the introduction of the \emph{response surface methodology} \citep{box:1951:experimental_attainment_optimum}; see~\citet{myers16:_respon} for a recent account.